 Much like the analogy of cup being half full or half empty, margin and markup are two different outlooks on the relationship between price vs. cost.
 A margin is more with respect to sales, while the latter is more with respect to a value derived on the manufacturing cost.
 Both have their significance in financial statement analysis.

 - Markup ensures that you are making profits & quantifying that profit each time you sell a product.

 - Markup is essential during the initial phases of business as it helps you understand the cash inflows and outflows.
 It can help in identifying the efficient points & the bottlenecks in the business.

 - A margin is a reliable & precise way of calculating the profits & clearly highlights the impact your sales have on the bottom line.

 In absolute terms, both refer to the same numeric value.
 However, the perspective makes them all together with a different concept.
 Refer to the diagram below for our earlier example:

-When looked from the view of a seller, the $ 100 value is a margin but when looked from the viewpoint of a buyer the same $100 is markup.
+When looked from the seller’s view, the $ 100 value is a margin, but when looked from the viewpoint of a buyer, the same $100 is markup.
 However, in percentage terms, the two figures are quite different.

 #3 – Relationship

 The markup calculation is more likely to impact pricing changes over time than a margin-based price.
-This is due to the fact that the cost upon which the markup number is based may differ with time; or its calculation may vary, resulting in different costs which would, therefore, lead to different prices.
+It is since the cost upon which the markup number is based may differ with time, or its calculation may vary, resulting in different costs, which would, therefore, lead to different prices.